hackclub/blot/guides/10PRINT.md

 - Try changing how detailed the artwork is, by tweaking `gridSpacing`
 - See what other patterns emerge when you draw things other than slashes

-Also - if you have a Haxidraw on hand, go through [this guide](https://haxidraw.hackclub.com/) for instructions on how to set it up.
-After that, press "run machine", and watch the Haxidraw draw the art you created!
+Also - if you have a Blot on hand, go through [this guide](https://blot.hackclub.com/) for instructions on how to set it up.
+After that, press "run machine", and watch the Blot draw the art you created!